JPMorgan sells physical commodities unit to Mercuria for $3.5 billion

 "Most of us want to stay here (in London), so I suspect a drive to move us to Geneva would equate to a reduction of our power and gas trading desks," the trader added.

-Many other banks, including Deutsche Bank (DBKGn.DE), Bank of America Merrill Lynch (BAC.N) and Barclays (BARC.L), have recently scaled back or shut down their power, gas and carbon trading desks, citing unfavorable banking regulation as the main reason.
+Many other banks, including Deutsche Bank, Bank of America Merrill Lynch and Barclays, have recently scaled back or shut down their power, gas and carbon trading desks, citing unfavorable banking regulation as the main reason.

 EXCLUSIVE TALKS